 The Chilean financial services market consists of a variety of largely distinct sectors.
 The most important sector, commercial banking, includes a number of privately-owned banks and one public-sector bank, Banco del Estado de Chile (which operates within the same legal and regulatory framework as the private sector banks).
 The private-sector banks include local banks and a number of foreign-owned banks operating in Chile.
-The Chilean banking system is comprised of 24 banks, including one public-sector bank.
-The four largest banks accounted for 64.2% of all outstanding loans by Chilean financial institutions as of December 31, 2015 (excluding assets held abroad by Chilean banks).
+The Chilean banking system is comprised of 22 banks, including one public-sector bank.
+The four largest banks accounted for 69.1% of all outstanding loans by Chilean financial institutions as of December 31, 2016 (excluding assets held abroad by Chilean banks).

 The Chilean banking system has experienced increased competition in recent years, largely due to consolidation in the industry and new legislation.
-The Issuer also faces competition from non-bank and non-finance competitors, principally department stores, credit unions and cajas de compensación with respect to some of the Issuer's credit products, such as credit cards, consumer loans and insurance brokerage.
+The Issuer also faces competition from non-bank and non-finance competitors, principally department stores, credit unions and cajas de compensación (private, non-profitable corporations whose aim is to administer social welfare benefits, including payroll loans, to their members) with respect to some of the Issuer's credit products, such as credit cards, consumer loans and insurance brokerage.
 In addition, the Issuer faces competition from non-bank finance competitors, such as leasing, factoring and automobile finance companies, with respect to credit products, and mutual funds, pension funds and insurance companies, with respect to savings products.
 Currently, banks continue to be the main suppliers of leasing, factoring and mutual funds, and the insurance sales business has grown rapidly.